johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 Again, by separating the dog-cat factor from the common ground factor, we can re-focus the community on it's original purpose: raw frigging cuteness.

 ## Understanding the Algorithm

 But how does the algorithm actually work?
 How does it determine the polarization factor and common ground factor for each user and post?

 It actually works using a fairly simple algorithm called Matrix Factorization.
 Below I will explain how the Matrix Factorization algorithm works, starting with the version implemented by Community Notes and described in the [Birdwatch Paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).
 There is also a good writeup by [Vitalik Buterin](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html).
-In my [next post](/improving-bridge-based-ranking) describe my variation of the algorithm that uses 2D matrix factorization.
+In my [next post](/improving-bridge-based-ranking) describe my variation of the algorithm that uses multi-dimensional matrix factorization.

 A good way of understanding Matrix Factorization is that it is like running a bunch of linear regressions: one for each user and each item.